Annual Conference 2025/2026

 14:00 – 15:30 Welcome Address & Conference Opening Plenary

-Moderator: Dr. Susan Murphy
+Moderator: Assoc.
+Prof. Susan Murphy

 KEYNOTE ADDRESSES